onebeyond/interview-code-challenges/react/phone-catalogue/instructions.md

 # Phone Catalogue
 Your task is to write a very simple product catalogue app.

-1. Write a simple REST API in whatever language you're most comfortable with that...
+1. Write a REST API using node.js that as a minimum...
  - Has 1 endpoint `/phones`
- - Returns the attached "phones.json" payload (or a free version of it)
+ - Returns the attached "phones.json" payload
- - The data can all be mocked, no need for a persistence layer
 2. Write a React app that displays the phones from the API
 - Display an initial list with all phones
 - When a phone model is selected from the list, it will render a phone detail view displaying a few more details about that phone